While we all love a good sausage or crispy bacon, there isn’t much that compares to a slice of succulent, smoked fresh ham.

 If you can’t get your hands on raw ham, cured whole or cured half is fine too.
 This just means you’ll have to skip the curing process, which could sacrifice some flavor.

 The size of the ham is also an important aspect.
 Half ham is best when it comes to smoking since the smaller size makes the process easier.
-If you need to smoke more ham, you can purchase whole ham and ask your butcher to cut it in half.
+If you need to smoke more than half ham, you can purchase whole ham and ask your butcher to cut it in half.

 When choosing your fresh ham, you’ll want to avoid the following: